repositive/frontend_exercise/README.md

   - Content type: `application/json`
   - Body: [error schema](schemas/error.schema.json)

-And one endpoint to to get the feed of events to display:
+Thee would also be an endpoint to get the feed of events to display:

 **GET** `<domain>/feed`:
  - On success:
   - Code: `200`
   - Content type: `application/json`
   - Body: [feed_array](schemas/feed.schema.json)